K-Games/AscensionInfo/index.md

 ## Version 0.20.2

 ### Gameplay Changes
-* Lowered Maximum Armor roll for new Rings.
+* Lowered Maximum Armour roll for new Rings.
 * Knockback no longer disables Skill casting.
 * Firebrand - Range increased from 170 to 280
 * Aggression - Buff duration decreased from 10 seconds to 5 seconds.